farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 In this case, because we got a `function`, so we can execute it, and moves to what 4.
 Line 4 does not have a `var` on it anymore but because of an assignment it does have, **target** operation.

 So that conversation is gonna continue exactly like it did on line 1.
-Hey, scope of `otherClass` (blue bucket), I have a **traget reference** for a marble called `teacher`, ever heard of it?
+Hey, scope of `otherClass` (blue bucket), I have a **target reference** for a marble called `teacher`, ever heard of it?
 Yes.
 Here's your marble.
 So now we have a location in memory, that's a different place than the one from line 1.
 It's a different location in memory, cuz it's a different scope.
 We have this marble, and then we take the `value "Suzy"`, and we assign into it, then line 4 is executed.

 > The `console.log` is an `identifier` (and it's in **source position**) that we didn't created, but it is an `identifier`.
 The JavaScript engine has that available to us as sort of like an `auto global` (it's already in `global scope`).
 And when it find it (in `global scope`), and look at the `value` of it, it's an `object`, it has a `method` call `log`, so it can `invoke` it.